Whitening Mouth Rinses Before and After Brushing

 - However, they can also be the most expensive.

 - Even with the improved effectiveness of professional dental office whitening solutions, you may still need multiple treatments to achieve the results you desire, so keep that in account when considering going with this option.

-Dental office treatments usually involve a whitening product that is applied directly to the teeth.
+Dental cosmetic treatments usually involve a whitening product that is applied directly to the teeth.
 The whitening solution is often combined with heat, light, or laser treatment as well.
 You can expect to see results in a single half-hour to one-hour treatment.
 To achieve more dramatic results, repeated appointments are often needed.
 The biggest advantage of going with a professional office treatment is that you can usually see results after one treatment, so if you need results quickly, this is often the best way to go, despite the higher price tag.

 The better you feel about your teeth, the more effort you will put into its care and maintenance.
 Whether you choose to go with toothpaste, gels, strips, rinses or dental office treatment, having whiter teeth can provide an excellent boost to personal confidence and improve the way you feel about your overall appearance and oral health.